Frequently Asked Questions About Capital Credits

 How will the refund work this year?

 Inactive members who no longer purchase electricity from Flint Energies (with capital credits due) will receive a check after Sept.
-15. Due to the expense involved in processing printed checks, the minimum check that will be written to current members (with capital credits due) will be $100.
-Active members who are getting less than $100 will see the refund as a separate line item on their September electric bill.
+15. Due to the expense involved in processing printed checks, all active members with capital credits due will see the refund as a separate line item on their September electric bill.

 What if I have moved?